TatianaMou/INST326-Project/README.md

 All example data and test calls are contained within the notebook and demo script.

 To run locally:
-# 1. Create a virtual environment
-python -m venv .venv
+1. Create a Virutal Environment python -m venv .venv
 source .venv/bin/activate        # Mac/Linux
 .venv\Scripts\activate           # Windows

-# 2. Install requirements (no external dependencies)
+2. Install requirements (no external dependencies)
 pip install -r requirements.txt

-# 3. Run the demo script
+3. Run the demo script
 python examples/demo_script.py

 If you’re using Google Colab, simply open the notebook version and run each cell to test the functions.